pattonsgirl/CEG3120/Projects/Project2/README.md

 - You can check for installed software by querying its version once you `ssh` in
 - You can check that hostname was changed by looking at the command prompt once you `ssh` in
 - If something did not work, [try browsing the boot logs](https://www.cyberciti.biz/faq/ubuntu-view-boot-log/)
+- You can check your firewalls (Security Group & Network ACLs) are working by testing resources running on the server or making requests to sites that should be blocked

 ## Submission